-The Port started several projects during 2015 that will add jobs and aesthetic value to the Sunny-side community.
-These projects were not completed in 2015, but when completed will bring a new flavor to downtown Sunnyside and remove an eyesore from the entrance to the community.
-An out-dated building was donated to the Port from the City of Sunnyside.
-This building will be repurposed for an incubator winery.
-The old Carnation building will be demolished in 2016 which will provide a prime parcel for development.
+The Port started several projects during 2016 that will add jobs and aesthetic value to the Sunnyside community.
+These projects were not completed in 2016, but when completed will bring a new flavor to downtown Sunnyside and help revitalize our community.
+An outdated building was donated to the Port from the City of Sunnyside.
+This building is currently being repurposed for an incubator winery.
+The demolition of the old Carnation building is nearing completion and will provide a prime parcel for development.